GluuFederation/docs-oxd-prod/3.1.1/sources/index.md

 - [NextCloud](./plugin/nextcloud/index.md)

 Gluu does its best to keep these plugins up to date but does not guarantee specific functionality.
 If you find a bug, or would like feature enhancements, we would be happy to discuss allocating a resource to work on the plugin on a time and materials basis.
 [Schedule a call](https://gluu.org/booking) with us to discuss the project scope and funding.

+## Pricing
+oxd 3.1.1 is priced $0.33 per application per day.
+Each time a new application leverages your oxd-server a record is added to your oxd dashboard.
+You will be charged for each day the application remains active.

+At the end of each month, usage fees are compiled and a billing summary is sent to all users associated with your account.

+On the 7th day of the following month, the credit card associated with your account is charged for usage fees incurred during the previous month.

+New accounts include a $50 credit that is automatically applied to usage fees incurred during the first 60 days after account creation.

+If you can not add a credit card, or would like to discuss volume discounts, [contact us for an oxd site license](https://gluu.org/contact).

 ## Support
 Gluu offers free community support for oxd on the [Gluu Support Portal](https://support.gluu.org).
 You can login to the support site using the same credentials that you use to access the oxd license management app (and vice versa).
 In fact, we use oxd and a Gluu Server to provide single sign-on across our oxd portal and support app!